babel/babel/CONTRIBUTING.md

 * Ensure the test are passing (`make test`)
 * Create new pull request explaining your proposed change or reference an issue in your commit message

+>Note: Babel moves fast.
+Only the latest release is guaranteed to build correctly.
+>Older releases are not officially supported.
+If you attempt to build them, do that at your own risk.

 #### Dependencies